We always encourage our children to read more but why?

 This is so important in this day and age when we are often distracted and doing several things at once!

-Builds good communication skills as books can be a great topic of conversation.
+Books can be a great topic of conversation.

 Enriches language and vocab